 For more information about the services and supports Therapy Focus offers people living with disability, visit the How we can help page.

-Pictured: Therapy Focus Occupational Therapists John and Sharon with Zathiyah and her mum, Zaina
+Pictured: Therapy Focus Occupational Therapists John Lees and Sharon Headley with Zathiyah and her mum Zaina.

 Staff celebrated at 19th anniversary